Indymedia

-The Independent Media Center, better known as Indymedia, is an open publishing network of activist journalist collectives that report on political and social issues.
+The Independent Media Center, better known as Indymedia, was an open publishing network of activist journalist collectives that reported on political and social issues.
 Following beginnings during the 1999 Carnival Against Capital and 1999 Seattle WTO protests, Indymedia became closely associated with the global justice movement.
 The Indymedia network extended internationally in the early 2000s with volunteer-run centers that shared software and a common format with a newswire and columns.
 Police raided several centers and seized computer equipment.
 The centers declined in the 2010s with the waning of the global justice movement.